sinclairzx81/typebox/design/website/docs/schema/5_intern.md

 // Optimization
 //
 // The core idea behind Intern(...) is to reduce the bytecode length
-// of expressions such that engine optimizers (i.e., Maglev) will
+// of expressions such that engine optimizers will attempt to inline
-// attempt to inline them.
-To make this more likely, Intern(...) will
+// them.
+To make this more likely, Intern(...) will cause the original
-// cause the original (A) check_0 function to expand into 5 distinct
+// (A) check_0 function to expand into 5 distinct functions, one for
-// functions, one for each hashed definition.
+// each hashed definition.
 //
 // For check_1, the length of the object expression has been reduced,
 // making it more likely an optimizer will attempt to inline.
 The